renode/renode-docs/source/introduction/developing-renode.md

 By following the steps below, you will be able to add regular breakpoints in Renode, both in C# and C code.

-1. Use the `Launch - Debug` configuration.
+1. Use the `Mono Launch - Debug` configuration.
 It may take a while, as it builds Renode in the debug configuration.

 1. When Renode starts, load the platform with a CPU whose code you wish to debug.